shazChaudhry/docker-swarm-mode/README.md

   docker-compose -f docker-compose.yml -f docker-compose.AWS.cloudstor.yml config > docker-stack.yml
   ```

  You may be interested in knowing that the generated stack defines a volume plugin called [Cloudstor](https://docs.docker.com/docker-for-aws/persistent-data-volumes/).
-Docker containers can use a volume created with Cloudstor _(across entire cluster)_ to mount a persistent data volume
+Docker containers can use a volume created with Cloudstor _(available across entire cluster)_ to mount a persistent data volume

  Run the combined stack
 ```